 Spanish Literacy Institute: Fostering Spanish Language and Literacy Development

-Research-based strategies for effective literacy instruction in Spanish bilingual, dual language and immersion education programs.
+Learn research-based strategies to provide effective language and literacy instruction in Spanish in developmental and transitional bilingual, dual language and immersion education programs.

-Provides effective methodologies for teaching academic language and literacy in Spanish to students in a wide variety of programs where Spanish is the language of instruction.
-Classroom practices are framed by an understanding of Spanish language arts standards and linguistic features.
-Presented in English.
+This 12-hour interactive institute provides effective methodologies for teaching academic language and literacy in Spanish to students in K-5 in a wide variety of programs where Spanish is the language of instruction.
+Classroom practices are framed by an understanding of how Spanish and English linguistic features are the same and different.

 Questions?
 Email CAL with any questions you may have about our offerings.

-The following provides an overview of the topics covered over the five days.
+The following provides an overview of the topics in the institute.
 Practical classroom-based instructional strategies are embedded throughout the presentation.

 The Context for Spanish Language and Literacy Instruction